NBKRedSpy/QM_PityUnlock/SteamReadMe.txt

 [/td]
 [td].1
 [/td]
-[td]Percentage mode setting.
-The increased chance for a pity roll for each dupe roll.
+[td]Percentage mode only setting.
+The multiplier for the increased chance of a pity roll, per duplicate roll.
+Ex: .1 is +10% per duplicate roll.
 [/td]
 [/tr]
 [/table]

 [h2]Pity Modes[/h2]

-There are several options for how the "pity" system works.
+There are multiple modes for how the "pity" system works.
 [table]
 [tr]
 [td]Mode